segmentio/segment-docs/src/connections/sources/faq/join-user-profiles.md

 ON zendesk.tickets.external_id = segment.user_id
 ```

-Here’s a look at the Segment destinations that store the Segment User ID:
+Here's a look at the Segment destinations that store the Segment User ID:

 **Tool**